 After a bit of unexpected legal squabbles, we were granted permission by the Barrie Estate and a production was scheduled for Virginia Museum Theatre in the Spring of 1984.
 When that was sadly aborted due to budget problems, we put the show aside as the grim 1980s played out.

-In the early 90s, blessed with first rate performers, musical directors Jack Lee and James Kowal, we presented a series of staged readings under the guidance of Tony-winning director Vivian Matalon.
+In the early 90s, blessed with a first rate cast, along with musical directors Jack Lee and James Kowal, we presented a series of staged readings under the guidance of Tony-winning director Vivian Matalon.
 New York Musical Theatre Works, National Alliance for Musical Theater, The Stamford Center for the Performing Arts, and The York Theatre Company each gave us fine showcases.

 Although much admired, dear QUALITY STREET, with its elegant Barrie sensibilities and its anti-pop score, seemed destined to be ever out of sync with the gloomy devolving musical theater era into which it was born.